Gurl.com: History

 Following the dot-com bubble burst in 2000, Delia's sold or closed down all of their Internet properties in late November 2000, with the exception of Gurl.com.
 On November 23, 2000, Gurl.com was redesigned with less focus on e-commerce.
 In May 2001, PriMedia, the parent company of Seventeen, acquired Gurl.com in an attempt to expand its teen-centered properties.
 In August 2003, while downsizing and paying off its debts, PriMedia sold Gurl.com to iVillage, with Drill and McDonald joining staff.
 In 2005, Gurl.com opened its first mobile store powered by M-Qube, selling ringtones and wallpapers for mobile phones.

-In 2009, Alloy (later rebranded as Defy Media) acquired Gurl.com as part of their strategy to build a digital entertainment hub aimed at teenagers and young adults.
+In 2009, Alloy acquired Gurl.com as part of their strategy to build a digital entertainment hub aimed at teenagers and young adults.
 Alloy later relaunched Gurl.com in 2011 with a new logo, containing a cursive font with the "u" shaped as a heart.
+Once Alloy merged with Breaker Media and became Defy Media in 2013, Gurl.com focused on video content and had a YouTube channel.
 The website ceased activity after 2018 with the closure of Defy Media.
-In the same year, it was redirected to Seventeens website.
+Once Gurl.com was redirected to Seventeen's website, Hearst Magazines later announced on February 15, 2019 that they acquired Clevver, including Gurl.com, which Defy Media had grouped with Clevver's network.
+In 2020, Jamie Petitto, who had been a video editor for Gurl.com from 2012 until its closure, stated in a video post on her social media accounts that Gurl.com had stopped updating since 2017.
+She also stated that she had offered to buy Gurl.com from Defy Media but could not meet their demand of $3 million.